Ultimate Guide to Protruding “Bat” Ears

 How to Fix Ears That Stick Out: Otoplasty & Ear Pinning Procedures

 The ear is a delicate part of the body.
-There are multiple parts that make up the ear both externally and internally, including the antihelical fold, also known as the “conchal bowl”, which refers to the cartilage of the ear that connects the ear to the skull.
+Multiple parts make up the ear both externally and internally, including the antihelical fold, also known as the “conchal bowl”, which refers to the cartilage of the ear that connects the ear to the skull.
 Due to the delicate nature of this skin, especially in newborns and infants, the method of correction should be delicate in regards to handling both soft and hardened cartilage.
-In particular, the soft, malleable cartilage of infants that has not yet molded or hardened into a permanent shape it will take on into adulthood, is particularly responsive to molding and re-shaping techniques.
+In particular, the soft, malleable cartilage of infants that have not yet molded or hardened into a permanent shape it will take on into adulthood, is particularly responsive to molding and re-shaping techniques.

 Otoplasty: This procedure is also known as ear pinning.
 With this procedure, the protruding ears are permanently moved closer to the side of the head.
 Besides being moved closer, this surgery can also reduce the size of the ear along with correcting the angle of the ear’s protrusion.
 The procedure is very popular and common for all ages from small children to adults.